 Adam’s favourite product from the e-shop is the Eco Pulse Shower Head, as he loves a good shower as soon as he wakes up, and the water pressure is rubbish in his flat!

-As Communications and Project Coordinator, Yasmina produces digital communications and contributes to delivering projects for JUMP and Local Green Points.
-She also manages several social media accounts and blogs on issues of sustainability at home and at the workplace.
+As Communications Co-ordinator, Almaz provides digital communications for JUMP and Local Green Points.
+She also manages several social media accounts and writes the weekly blogs.

 Provide us with a few details below and click "Submit".